LCTT/TranslateProject/sources/tech/20220515 Top 10 Best Linux Distributions in 2022 For Everyone.md

 Debian package repo contains all possible packages, which give you the ultimate flexibility to set up any custom system you want.

+![Debian with Xfce Desktop][24]

 A perfect Linux distribution if you know how to set up a Debian box with some experience.
 You can download and install Debian after choosing the proper installer for your system here.
 Debian comes with an installer for several architectures.
-You may [read our guide][8]if you are confused about which one to choose and how to install it.
+You may [read our guide][25]if you are confused about which one to choose and how to install it.

+[Download Debian][26]

 #### 10. Ubuntu Studio